sgct/sgct/docs/configuration-files.md

 ## User
-This XML node specifies a user position and parameters.
-In most cases, only a single unnamed user in necessary.
-However, in more general cases, it is possible to assign `User`s to specific [Viewports](#viewport) to provide a more finegrained control over the rendering that occurrs in that viewport.
+This node specifies a user position and parameters.
+In most cases, only a single unnamed user is necessary.
+However, in more general cases, it is possible to assign `User`s to specific [Viewports](#viewport) to provide a more fine-grained control over the rendering that occurs in that viewport.

 ### Attributes
 `name` *special* \[ string \]
 > Specifies the name of this user.
-Each user needs to have a unique name, but there also *has* to be exactly one user present that has an empty name which is used as the default user.
+Each user needs to have a unique name, but there also *has* to be exactly one user present that has an empty name (or without a `name` attribute) which is used as the default user.

 `eyeSeparation` *optional* \[ float >= 0 \]
 > Determines the eye separation used for stereoscopic viewports.
 If no viewports in the configuration are using stereo, this setting is ignored.

 ### Children
 `Pos` \[ 0 - 1 \]
  > A linear offset of the user position.
 Must define three float attributes `x`, `y`, and `z`.
-The default value is `x=0`, `y=0`, `z=0`.
+The default values are `x=0`, `y=0`, `z=0`, meaning that no linear offset is applied to the user's position.

 `Orientation` \[ 0 - 1 \]
  > Describes a fixed orientation for the viewing direction of this user.
 This can be provided either as Euler angles or as a quaternion.
 The two modes *cannot* be mixed.
 The following descibes the different attributes that can be used for the orientation.
 Please note that *all* attributes for the chosen method have to be specified.
 If the `Matrix` attribute is also specified, it will overwrite the value specified here.
  >
  > Euler angles:
  >  - `pitch` or `elevation`
- >  - `yaw`, `heading`, or `elevation`
+ >  - `yaw`, `heading`, or `azimuth`
  >  - `roll` or `bank`
  >
  > Quaternion: